- Compliance

 Is Leave Time Capped Under ESTA?

-Yes, the amount of leave time an employee may take per year is capped under the law and it is based on the size of the business.
-Whether a business is determined to be a small business also impacts how much leave time is paid and unpaid under Michigan’s Earned Sick Time Act.
-A small business is an entity that employs fewer than 10 employees in any given week during any 20 or more weeks of the current or prior calendar year.
+The amount of leave time an employee may take per year can be capped by the employer.
+Whether a business is determined to be a small business also impacts how much leave time they must provide under Michigan’s Earned Sick Time Act.
+A small business is an entity that employs 10 or fewer employees in any given week during any 20 or more workweeks of the current or prior calendar year.

 Is Carryover Allowed?

-An employee can carry over all earned but unused sick time hours and the Earned Sick Time Act does not include a cap on the hours that may be carried or the hours in an employee’s sick time bank.
+An employee can carry over up to 72 earned but unused sick time hours (40 hours if employee of a small business), unless hours are frontloaded, in which case carry over is not allowed.
 Employees may use earned sick time incrementally in the smaller of one hour or the smallest increment of time a business’ payroll system uses to account for absences or use of other time.

 Does the ESTA Require Payout of Earned but Unused Sick Time?